osodevops/aws-lambda-log-collector/README.md

 ---

 This Terraform module creates a lambda function which takes regular back-ups from logs and stores them in s3.
-The Lambda function which is triggered by a scheduled Cloudwatch event.
+The Lambda function is triggered by a scheduled Cloudwatch event.

 This project is part of our open source DevOps adoption approach.